 - If it is found that group eligibility criteria is not met, a negative determination will be issued.
 A negative determination may be challenged by requesting administrative reconsideration or judicial review.

 4. Individuals who believe they are part of the certified workgroup may apply for benefits under the TAA Program.
 Each worker must individually apply for services and benefits.

 When the State of Wisconsin is notified of a new certification, efforts are made to identify eligible workers and inform them of the program and their right to apply for benefits.
 Employers will be asked to supply certain information - such as layoff lists - that will help the State identify potentially eligible workers and verify individual eligibility for program benefits.

 5. After a person has applied for benefits, the State of Wisconsin will issue a determination of his/her individual eligibility for TAA Program benefits and services.
-Services will be accessed via case managers located through the Wisconsin Job Center locations.
+Services are accessed via case managers located at the Wisconsin Job Center locations.

 Additional information about the Trade Program application process and benefits can be found on the State's Trade website.

 - Notice Requirements